-where $*$ denotes complex conjugation.
-Let us also assume that the excited state has only a finite lifetime $T_1$; thus, we use a single amplitude damping channel~\cite{nielsen2002quantum} to describe this effect.
+Let us assume that the excited state has a finite lifetime $T_1$; thus, we can use a single amplitude damping channel~\cite{nielsen2002quantum} to describe this effect.
 The time evolution over one period is then given by

-The transfer matrix $C$ is implicitly defined via this process, and has a unique largest eigenvalue $\lambda=1$ for $p>0$.
-The Kraus operators $\mathcal{K}_i$ describing the damping process are given by,
+Here $\mathcal{F}\bigl(\rho\bigr)$ is a completely positive trace-preserving map on the space of density matrices with a unique largest eigenvalue $\lambda=1$ for $p>0$.
+The Kraus operators $\mathcal{K}_i$ describing the damping process are given by

-The parameter $p$ is the fraction of the excited state population which decays to the ground state after one application of $C$.
+The parameter $p$ is the fraction of the excited state population which decays to the ground state after one application of $\mathcal{F}$.
 It is related to the relaxation time $T_1$ and the gate time $T_g$ via

 Repeating the process $N$ times, the density matrix evolves in the long time limit as